Hewenden Reservoir

 Hewenden Reservoir is a fresh-water reservoir near to Cullingworth in West Yorkshire, England.
 The Bradford Corporation built the reservoir, which was flooded in 1845, and is now part of the Yorkshire Water portfolio.

 History

-Hewenden Reservoir was built as a result of the Bradford Waterworks Act of 1842.
+Hewenden Reservoir was built as a result of the Bradford (Yorkshire) Water Act 1842 (5 & 6 Vict. c. vi).
 The act allowed the Bradford Corporation to abstract large volumes of water from Many Wells Spring, which supplied Hewenden Beck (Harden Beck).
 This concerned mill owners further downstream on Harden Beck.
-As a condition of the act, the reservoir at Hewenden was constructed as a compensation Reservoir, which would guarantee a steady flow of water in Harden Beck.
+As a condition of the act, the reservoir at Hewenden was constructed as a compensation reservoir, which would guarantee a steady flow of water in Harden Beck.